-Melton Parish Council carries out its statutory duties in the following ways:
+Melton Parish CouncilMPC carries out its statutory duties in the following ways:

-- Aiming to meet as a full Ceouncil on a minimum of 6 occasions a year to deal with the business of the Council,-and running these meetings within the Standing Orders of the Council.
-All full councilFull Council meetings are open to the public with a period set aside for members of the public to address Councillors. - The Council works to its Standing Orders and Financial Regulations, which lay down the rules by which it operates and conducts business.
+- Aiming-We aim to meet as a Full Council on a minimum of 6-10 occasions a year to deal with the business of the Council, and running these meetings within the Standing Orders of the Council.
+All Full Council meetings are open to the public with a period set aside for members of the public to address Councillors. - The Council works to its Standing Orders and Financial Regulations, which lay down the rules by which it operates and conducts business.
 The MPC Standing Orders and Financial Regulations are based on models prepared by the National Association of Local Councils (NALC), updated and amended to meet local requirements as necessary.
-They are available on the Council's website. at www.melton.suffolk.pc.gov.uk - All Parish Councillors are expected to adhere to the Council's Code of Conduct.
-This is also based on a national model.
-MPC first adopted this in 2012 and it has been readopted (with minor amendments) in 2017 and again in 2019 and 2021. and a new model code was adopted in 2022. - The Chair of the Council will report to the Annual Parish Meeting in April of each year to review the activities of the previous year and to give an opportunity for residents to raise any issues of concern.
+They are available on the Council's website. - All Parish Councillors are expected to adhere to the Council's Code of Conduct and sign up to confirm they are prepared to do so.
+This is also based on a national model and a new model code was adopted in 2022. - The Chair of the Council will report to the Annual Parish Meeting in April of each year to review the activities of the previous year and to give an opportunity for residents to raise any issues or concerns. - MPC actively represents the local view and Makingmakes representations on behalf of the Community e.g. for Sizewell C

-MPC has established three committees under delegated powers, which are reviewed annually, for the purposes of more effectively carrying out its day-to-day business.
+MPC has established three committees working froups under delegated powers, which are reviewed annually, for the purposes of more effectively carrying out itsscrutiny of day-to-day business.
 These are:

-- Finance, Employment and Risk Management Committee (FERM)

-- Planning and Transport Committee
+- Finance, Employment and Risk Management Committee-Working Group (FERM) - Planning and Transport Committee Working Group (WG) - Recreation CommitteeWG

-- Recreation Committee-

-Members are appointed to committees at the Council's Annual General Meeting.
+Members are appointed to committees WGs at the Council's Annual General Meeting.
 The Chair and the two Vice-Chairs are on all Council committees.
-For further details of these committees, their membership, terms of reference and the agendas, reports and minutes, please go the MPC website-at www.melton-suffolk-pe.gov.uk
+For further details of these committees, their membership, terms of reference and the agendas, reports and minutes, please go the MPC website.

-The responsibilities of the committees are summarised below.
+Each WG is Chaired by a Councillor, not the Chair of the Council to avoid too much power being invested in one individual.
+The responsibilities of the committees WGs are summarised below.
 As with the Full Council, all committee meetings are open to the public.